foxyproxy/browser-extension/README.md

 ## 📱 Firefox for Android

-Due to an unforeseen bug (API throws [ext-proxy.js](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/parent/ext-proxy.js#207)), FoxyProxy did not function properly on Android.
+Due to an unforeseen bug (API throws in [ext-proxy.js](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/parent/ext-proxy.js#207)), FoxyProxy did not function properly on Android.
-The issue has been fixed in version 8.7.
+The issue has been fixed in version 8.7 and were uploaded to AMO on Dec 16th.
+FoxyProxy Basic 8.7 has been online since, and FoxyProxy Standard 8.7 is awaiting approval by AMO.

 <details>
   <summary><b>Downgrade or Beta Installation</b></summary>